TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff.md

   state, a background process, a power-plan effect) remains unconfirmed.
 - Generalization of Addenda 24-26's findings beyond the one grid (6x7), one seed, and one machine tested.
+- **[Chased further in Addenda 28-29, still open]** Addendum 27's peak-of-cliff PSF-Zero anomaly did not reproduce in an 800-call null-result hunt, but a follow-up found whole ~40-second rounds running hot on both Qiskit and PSF-Zero, not the single-call, PSF-Zero-only pattern first reported -- the anomaly may have changed shape rather than disappeared, and the two measurement scripts involved may not have been exercising the same code path.
+- Whether TKET's relative immunity to the cliff comes specifically from its wall-clock timeout, a smaller default search space, or simply from this problem size not yet being hard enough to expose a TKET-side cliff -- measured placement time (151ms) was nowhere near its 1000ms timeout, so the timeout explanation is consistent with the data but not demonstrated (Addendum 35).
+- Whether the cliff (in either tool) generalizes past one grid size (6x7) and past the two tools tested (BQSKit and Cirq untested, Addendum 35).
+- Gate-count comparability between Qiskit and TKET under matched optimization effort (`--with-peephole` not yet run, Addendum 35).

 ## 8. Files, by round